-Here is an analysis of the poem Half-Caste by John Agard.
-Agard is a versatile writer known for his poems, short stories, children’s literature, drama, and nonfiction.
-Agard was born in what is now Guyana in 1949; he is of Afro-Guyanese descent, and his mixed race upbringing is probably his inspiration for writing this poem.
+John Agard is a versatile writer known for his poems, such as ‘Half-Caste‘, short stories, children’s literature, drama, and nonfiction.
+Agard was born in what is now Guyana in 1949; he is of Afro-Guyanese descent, and his mixed-race upbringing is probably his inspiration for writing this poem.
 Agard started his writing career as a journalist in Guyana.
-He moved to England in the late 1970s and became a lecturer of Caribbean culture.
+He moved to England in the late 1970s and became a lecturer on Caribbean culture.
 He has won various awards for his children’s books and poetry throughout his career, and in 1993, he became the Poet in Residence at the BBC in London.
 Agard continues to write and publish his works today.

 Summary of Half-Caste